-According to Jones, as described by Carol Loomis in her January 1970 article in Fortune titled "Hard Times Come to the Hedge

-Funds" (still considered to be one of the definitive articles on Jones and the industry), a hedge fund is a limited liability company structured so as to give the general partners-the managers a share of the profits earned on the investor's money.
+According to Jones, as described by Carol Loomis in her January 1970 article in Fortune titled "Hard Times Come to the Hedge Funds" (still considered to be one of the definitive articles on Jones and the industry), a hedge fund is a limited liability company structured so as to give the general partners-the managers-a share of the profits earned on the investor's money.
 Further, a hedge fund always uses leverage and always carries some short positions.
-Jones called his investment vehicle a "hedged fund"-a fund that is hedged and is protected against market swings by the structure of its long and short positions.
-Somewhere along the line Wall Street's powers that be dropped the "d."
+Jones called his investment vehicle a "hedged fund"-a fund that is hedged and is limited liability company a legal structure that is the hedge fund investment vehicle.